Setting Your B2B Marketing Budget: The 1-2-3 Guide

 Unsurprisingly, social media spend jumped by 74% last year.
 What you might not realize, however, is that B2B marketing budgets are flowing to unorthodox platforms by B2B standards like Reddit and Quora.

 What to do: Focus less on broadcasting content from business accounts and more on person-to-person interactions.
 Promotional content will get you instantly banned from Quora communities and subreddits so lean into social media’s intended purpose instead.

 3. Hybrid Events as the Norm

-Don’t expect in-person conferences to return until at least mid-2021.
-Even then, it won’t be in-person vs. virtual but hybrid events.
+In-person conferences have returned with a bang after the COVID phase.
+And it isn’t in-person vs. virtual anymore but hybrid events that are stealing the show.
 Livestreams, augmented reality, touchless elements, and phygital marketing will become the norm.

 What to do: Don’t force events just for their own sake.
 Only host when you have a genuinely interesting and engaging topic to cover.
 Consider hiring or training someone to properly organize and market hybrid events.

 Overwhelming focus on lead gen instead of retention has been the elephant in the room for quite some time.
 B2Bs must acknowledge each customer’s unique needs and make accommodations for them.